Back To Search Results

 Personnel

-Consultations that are typically requested for patients with delivery of face/brow presentation include the following:
+Consultations that are typically requested for patients with delivery of face or brow presentation include the following:

-• Theatre team - in case of failure to progress, an emergency cesarean section is required.
+• Operating room team: In case of failure to progress, an emergency cesarean delivery is required.

 Preparation

 No specific preparation is required for face or brow presentation.
-However, discussing the labor options with the mother and birthing partner and informing members of the neonatal, anesthetic, and theatre co-ordinating teams is essential.
+However, discussing the labor options with the mother and birthing partner before delivery and obtaining consent for the chosen procedure is essential.
+Additionally, obstetric clinicians should inform and help coordinate neonatal, anesthesiology, and operating room team members.

 Technique or Treatment